 You’d be surprised how many entrepreneurs who choose to write their own business plans contradict themselves.
 When you do that, it immediately shows that you don’t have a good grasp of how you want\should run your business and this deters investors from seriously considering financing you.
 Also, make sure that each fact concerning your main competitors, your market, and your industry is readily verifiable and also accurate.
 If they’re not, then investors won’t be happy about it.

 Not Incorporating Feedback

-This is a mistake that just screams amateur and the sad part is that it's quite prevalent when your business plan is not written by a professional.
-When you present your business plan to a potential investor and he finds that it's riddled with gaps in logic or silly errors, then that is worse than having no business plan at all.
-To ensure that will never be the case, you should go ahead and reach out to some of your contacts who've vetted business plans before.
-They'll point out any mistakes they find and ensure that you won't make a complete fool of yourself when presenting it to a potential investors.
+This is one of the common business plan mistakes that just screams amateur and the sad part is that it’s quite prevalent when your business plan is not written by a professional.
+When you present your business plan to a potential investor and he finds that it’s riddled with gaps in logic or silly errors, then that is worse than having no business plan at all.
+To ensure that will never be the case, you should go ahead and reach out to some of your contacts who’ve vetted business plans before.
+They’ll point out any mistakes they find and ensure that you won’t make a complete fool of yourself when presenting it to potential investors.

 Considering Too Many Perspectives

 While it’s important to have someone else vet your business plan, you should not exaggerate with identifying possible flaws in your thinking to the point where the reader is going to find it impossible to follow the narrative thread.
 Yes, sure, you do need and should address some possible investor objections, but try to be objective and clear in order to make sure you’re successful with making a persuasive pitch.

 Being Unable to Acknowledge the Competition